w3c/wai-website/pages/fundamentals/introduction/index.id.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"
 title: Pengenalan ke Aksesibilitas Web
 lang: id
-last_updated: 2023-11-23   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2023-11-23   # Keep the date of the English version

 translators: #Add one -name: line for every translator
   - name: "Fri Rasyidi"